Far-right politics in Germany: Bavaria

 In November 2018, a female student filed a complaint of rape against a Bavarian police officer.
 In January 2019, investigators found a WhatsApp group of 42 former and active members of the Munich police support squad (USK) on his and other mobile phones.
-In it, they had shared a video showing the brutal use of a Taser and another that denigrated Jews in an anti-Semitic way.
+In it, they had shared a video showing the brutal use of a Taser and another that denigrated Jews in an antisemitic way.
 In addition, one USK officer had saved pictures of swastika smearings on his mobile phone that were not supposed to appear in the chat.
 Furthermore, two USK officers are said to have deliberately injured two colleagues with a stun gun during Taser training.
 The USK had been known since the 1980s for its often brutal operations at demonstrations organised by the anti-nuclear movement.
 Some cases of police violence from the USK had been reported and punished.
-In May 2014, a USK officer stuck two stickers with neo-Nazi slogans ("Good Night Left Side" and "Anti-Antifa organizing ...") on his police bus.
+In May 2014, a USK officer stuck two stickers with neo-Nazi slogans ("Good Night Left Side" and "Anti-Antifa organizing...") on his police bus.
 The USK has often had to protect neo-Nazi marches.
 In 2016, USK officers subjected protesters against a Nazi rally to a strip search, during which they had to strip naked and be humiliated.
 The European Court of Human Rights later ruled in favour of one of those affected.
 The current case only became known in March 2019.
 The Ministry of the Interior stated that four USK officers were suspended immediately and a further eight were transferred.
 The supervisory authorities did not announce any specific follow-up measures.
 By March 2020, eleven USK officers had been forcibly transferred, disciplinary proceedings had been opened against 15 and one had been punished for incitement to hatred.
 Two criminal proceedings on suspicion of violating official secrets were still ongoing.